Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Today, many financial transactions are conducted online.
 Regardless of the use case (e.g. account opening or funds withdrawal) or type of business (e.g. neobank or cryptocurrency exchange), customers want the ability to verify their identity instantly.
 Businesses want the same thing, since speed helps drive sales and satisfaction.
 However, they must be careful to ensure KYC compliance.

 Not sure how to comply with KYC regulations online?
 Identity verification solutions such as Persona can help streamline KYC processes while helping you meet constantly evolving compliance standards.
-Our robust infrastructure makes it possible for individuals to get verified within seconds, and you can customize everything from what forms of verification are acceptable to how many attempts individuals can make in a specific timeframe.
+Our robust infrastructure makes it possible for individuals to get verified within seconds with the Persona IDV solution, and you can customize everything from what forms of verification are acceptable to how many attempts individuals can make in a specific timeframe.
 Additionally, we securely store all personally identifiable information (PII) so you don’t carry the liability of any potential breaches or leaked customer data — while still having easy and reliable access to it whenever you need.

 Choose your level of protection by selecting from one of the industry’s widest range of verification components, including selfie scans and government IDs from more than 200 countries and territories worldwide.

-The result?
+The result with Persona verification?
 Improved KYC compliance that’s speedy, simple, and secure.

 Know your customer to ensure your compliance